directus/visual-editing/readme.md

   - `disable` … disable all elements (i.e. they are temporarily not editable)
     - Returns: `{ enable }`
       - `enable()` … will enable all elements previously _disabled_
-- If you have CSP configured be sure to add `'frame-ancestors': ["'self'", process.env.DIRECTUS_URL],` … in other words: make it available for use inside an iframe in Directus.
+- If you have CSP configured, be sure to add `'frame-ancestors': ["'self'", process.env.DIRECTUS_URL],` to your policy — in other words, make your site available for use inside an iframe in Directus.
+If you're unsure where your CSP is defined, check your web server configuration files, your site's build configuration, or your hosting platform's security settings.

 ## Usage for Non-JS environments